Signal-Fire/CyberSmart-Locations-API/README.md

 * `404 - Not Found` : This means the request failed or no Locations were found in the location.
 * `500 - Server Error` : This means something went wrong with the function being called in the controller.

-##### route.get('/connected', function(req, res)
-This route returns all connected Locations.
-It takes no parameters and returns a list of connected Locations.
-The format of the returned items is as follows:
-* `IP`
-    - `String`
-* `MAC`
-    - `String`
-The possible returns are:
-* `200 - OK` : This means Locations were found and have been returned.
-* `404 - Not found` : This means no Locations were found and the request failed.
-* `500 - Server Error` : This means there was a server error during the request, causing the request to fail.

 ##### route.get('/:id', function(req, res)
 This route finds a Location by its ID.
 It takes on parameter, ID, which must be passed in in the format `/<id>` in the URL.
 The possible returns are: